-His inclination for acting had already become obvious in his teenage years when he began organizing and participating in student plays.
+His inclination for acting had already become obvious in his teenage years when he began organising and participating in student plays.

-A few months later he had his big break with the internationally acclaimed cult-classic Spaghetti-Western, Django.
-The following year Joshua Logan cast him in the film version of Camelot (Warner Bros), opposite Vanessa Redgrave, for which he was nominated for a Golden Globe award.
+A few months later he had his big break as the title character in the internationally acclaimed cult-classic Spaghetti Western Django.
+The following year Joshua Logan cast him as Lancelot du Lac in the film version of Camelot (Warner Bros), opposite Vanessa Redgrave, for which he received a Golden Globe award nomination.

-Nero has appeared in more than 185 movies around the world and has worked with Europe's top directors, such as Luis Bunuel, Rainer Werner Fassbinder, Claude Chabrol, Sergei Bondarciuk, Michael Cacoyannis, Elio Petri, Marco Bellocchio, just to mention a few.
-He has also played the role of leading national heroes such as Garibaldi (Italy), Arpad (Hungary), and Banovic Strakigna (Former Yugoslavia).
-In the United States he has been seen in successful mini-series such as The Pirate (Warner Bros), The Last Days of Pompei (CBS), Young Catherine (TNT), Bella Mafia (CBS), The Painted Lady, Saint Augustine, and movies such as The Legend of Valentino, 21 Hours to Munich, Force Ten from Navarone, Enter the Ninja, The Versace Murder, Die Hard 2, and recently Letters to Juliet and recently, Christmas in Rome.
+Nero has appeared in more than 185 movies around the world and has worked with Europe's top directors, such as Luis Buñuel, Rainer Werner Fassbinder, Claude Chabrol, Sergei Bondarciuk, Michael Cacoyannis, Elio Petri, Marco Bellocchio, just to mention a few.
+He has also played the role of leading national heroes such as Garibaldi (Italy), Árpád (Hungary), and Banovic Strakigna (former Yugoslavia).
+In the USA he has been seen in successful mini-series such as The Pirate (Warner Bros), The Last Days of Pompeii (CBS), Young Catherine (TNT), Bella Mafia (CBS), The Painted Lady, Saint Augustine and movies such as The Legend of Valentino, 21 Hours to Munich, Force Ten from Navarone, Enter the Ninja, The Versace Murder, Die Hard 2, Letters to Juliet and recently, Christmas in Rome.

-At the beginning oh the 1980s, he also began producing, writing and directing.
+At the beginning of the 1980s he also began producing, writing and directing.

 He has received many awards and in 1992, for his artistic merits, a Knighthood of the Italian Republic was bestowed on him by the President of Italy.

-In 2011 he was honoured by Brunel University of London with the honorary degree of Doctor of Letters honoris causa and in Toronto (Canada) with a star on the walk of fame.
+In 2011 he was honoured by Brunel University of London with the Honorary degree of Doctor of Letters honoris causa and in Toronto (Canada) with a star on the Italian Walk of Fame.